 No down payment is required

-Unlike FHA loans or conventional loans, military personnel can take VA loans without needing to make any down payment for the home of their dreams.
+Unlike FHA loans or conventional loans, military personnel & veterans can purchase a home with a VA loan without needing to make any down payment for the home of their dreams.
 This saves them a lot of money and prevents them from having to defer their dreams while trying to save up for the down payment amount.

 Competitive interest rates

 Because the U.S. Department of Veterans Affairs backs each VA loan, lenders can charge interest rates that are typically 0.5 to 1% lower than the conventional interest rates.
 This results in greater savings.

 Unlike an FHA or conventional loan, which requires one to pay mortgage insurance per month, especially if you haven’t built up 20% equity, VA loans don’t require payment of mortgage insurance.
 This, again, translates into more money saved on such loans.